-The Master of Health Sciences is entirely taught in English.
-Our students also deal with international issues and they take advantage of the opportunities at the University of Lucerne to expand their intercultural competence and language skills.
-Please consider that the Master Program in Health Sciences requires a good command of English.
-The recommended level within the European Language Portfolio is C1 (Cambridge English Advanced).
+The Master of Health Sciences is an English-speaking program.
+Our students also deal with international issues, and they take advantage of the opportunities at the University of Lucerne to expand their intercultural competence and skills.
+For this reason, we require our students to have a good command of English.
+The recommended level within the European Language Portfolio is C1.
+A language diploma is, however, not mandatory.

 - Swiss Paraplegic Research